 8. Other Violations

 C. The fine for parking in areas listed below will be $75:

-D. The fine for vehicular contact with the entrance or exit gates at the University Courts Apartments (This also includes forcing open by hand)or any other barrier, either permanent or temporary, will be $100, plus, the cost of repair of the damage to the gate or barrier.
-Violator may face disciplinary action taken by the student conduct board.
+D. The fine for vehicular contact with the entrance or exit gates at the University Court Apartments (including forcing open by hand) or any other barrier, either permanent or temporary, will be $100 plus the cost of repair of the damage to the gate or barrier.
+Violator may face disciplinary action by the Student Conduct Board.

 E. Failure to yield to a pedestrian cross walk will result in a fine of $100.

-F. For the fifth unpaid violation of these regulations during a semester, the loss of driving/parking privileges and/or disciplinary action will result.
+F. The fifth unpaid violation of these regulations during a semester will result in the loss of driving/parking privileges and/or disciplinary action.
 To reinstate driving/parking privileges, the violator must contact The Director of University Police to schedule a hearing with the Parking and Traffic Committee.